New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Discussion

-Our observations appear to be consistent with one of two scenarios: either (i) the scattered light echo is due to CSM dust, which has also been heated and is radiating in the IR, or (ii) a dusty region $\sim$20 pc from the SN is responsible for the late-time optical luminosity.
-This latter scenario seems very plausible if the progenitor of \sn\ was a very massive star, $\ga$ 100 \msun \citep{smith09-2006gy}.
-If this were the case we might expect that the progenitor resides in the center of a giant HII region with multiple dense, dusty clouds nearby.
-This scenario might be very similar to the Carina nebula surrounding $\eta$ Car, which has multiple dusty molecular clouds only 10--20 pc from $\eta$ Car (e.g. \citealt{smith+brooks2007}).
-Perhaps given a similar progenitor birth environment, evidence for patchy dust at the tens of pc scale around GRB environments also appears to be secure (e.g. \citealt{perley2009}).
-If the progenitor of \sn\ were surrounded by such a nebula then our assumption of a single, thin scattering surface would no longer be valid, and the scattering dust could potentially be located at a number of different locations.
+Our observations appear to be consistent with one of two scenarios: either (i) the scattered-light echo is due to CSM dust, which has also been heated and is radiating in the IR, or (ii) a dusty region $\sim$10--40 pc from the SN is responsible for the late-time optical luminosity.
+This latter scenario seems very plausible if the progenitor of \sn\ was a very massive star, $\ga$ 100 \msun\ \citep{smith10-2006gy}.
+If this were the case, we might expect that the progenitor resides in the center of a giant H~II region with multiple dense, dusty clouds nearby.
+This scenario might be very similar to the Carina nebula surrounding $\eta$ Car, which has multiple dusty molecular clouds only 10--20 pc from $\eta$ Car (e.g., \citealt{smith+brooks2007}).
+If the progenitor of \sn\ were surrounded by such a nebula, then our assumption of a single, thin scattering surface would no longer be valid, and the scattering dust could potentially be located at a number of different locations.

 With only a single epoch of observations, we cannot distinguish between the two possible dust locations.
 One additional epoch of optical imaging should prove sufficient to determine which scenario is correct.
-As long as $D \gg ct$, then $f(t)$ is roughly constant, whereas the models of \citet{chevalier1986} show a continuous decline in the scattered light echoes when $g$ = 0.6 and the scattering dust is in the CSM.
-A relatively flat optical light curve would put the dust at $\sim$20 pc, whereas significant decline from the observed day 825 flux would suggest CSM dust.
+As long as $D \gg ct$, then $f(t)$ is roughly constant, whereas the models of \citet{chevalier1986} show a continuous decline in the scattered-light echoes when $g$ = 0.6 and the scattering dust is in the CSM.
+A relatively flat optical light curve would put the dust at $\sim$20 pc, whereas significant decline from the observed day 810 flux would suggest CSM dust.
 Finally, we note that the prospects for fully resolving the \sn\ light echo are dim: at a distance of 73 Mpc it would take several decades before the light echo could be resolved with high spatial resolution images (i.e., comparable to {\it HST} in the optical).